 - 1. Individual Development and Empowerment Account (IDEA) - a.
-IDEA Program Description The IDEA program makes AHP funds available through participating Bank Members to qualified homebuyers who have participated in an Individual Development Account (IDA) program or who have successfully completed a Family Self-Sufficiency (FSS) contract of participation with the goal of homeownership, in a form approved by the Department of Housing and Urban Development (HUD) pursuant to the HUD Regulation2, or who have participated in a lease-to-own program administered by a nonprofit organization or government entity that supports property retention of foreclosed homes for low-and moderate-income families. - b.
-IDEA Program Guidelines - 1) The homebuyer is eligible to receive the lesser of \$22,000 or four times the amount of: - a) the homebuyer's savings used for downpayment and/or reasonable and customary closing costs in a dedicated savings account under an IDA program; or - b) an escrow account maintained by a public housing authority for households who have successfully completed the requirements of an FSS contract of participation leading to homeownership. - c) the homebuyer savings used for downpayment and/or reasonable and customary closing costs under a lease-to-own program. - 2) The homebuyer must have saved for a minimum of 10 months with the IDA or FSS savings program and for a minimum of three years under a lease-to-own program. - 3) The homebuyer is a First-Time Homebuyer according to the First-Time Homebuyer definition. - 4) Homebuyers eligible for IDEA funds must meet income guidelines as stated in Section III(A)(3) of this Implementation Plan. - 5) Homebuyers eligible for IDEA funds must open escrow or deposit funds for the closing (or other equivalent process for consummating the commencement of a sale of property in the applicable state), on a home purchase transaction within five (5) years of enrollment in the IDEA program. - 2.
+IDEA Program Description The IDEA program makes AHP funds available through participating Bank Members to qualified homebuyers who have participated in an Individual Development Account (IDA) program or who have successfully completed a Family Self-Sufficiency (FSS) contract of participation with the goal of homeownership, in a form approved by the Department of Housing and Urban Development (HUD) pursuant to the HUD Regulation (24 C.F.R.
+Part 984), or who have participated in a lease-to-own program administered by a nonprofit organization or government entity that supports property retention of foreclosed homes for low-and moderate-income families. - b.
+IDEA Program Guidelines - 1) The homebuyer is eligible to receive the lesser of \$15,000 or three times the amount of: - a) the homebuyer's savings used for downpayment and/or reasonable and customary closing costs in a dedicated savings account under an IDA program; or - b) an escrow account maintained by a public housing authority for households who have successfully completed the requirements of an FSS contract of participation leading to homeownership. - the homebuyer savings used for downpayment and/or reasonable and customary closing costs under a lease-to-own program. - 2) The homebuyer must have saved for a minimum of 10 months with the IDA or FSS savings program and for a minimum of three years under a lease-to-own program. - 3) The homebuyer is a First-Time Homebuyer according to the First-Time Homebuyer definition. - 4) Homebuyers eligible for IDEA funds must meet income guidelines as stated in Section III(A)(3) of this Implementation Plan. - 5) Homebuyers eligible for IDEA funds must open escrow or deposit funds for the closing (or other equivalent process for consummating the commencement of a sale of property in the applicable state), on a home purchase transaction within five (5) years of enrollment in the IDEA program. - 2.
 Workforce Initiative Subsidy for Homeownership (WISH) - a.
 WISH Program Description The WISH program makes AHP funds available through participating Bank Members to qualified homebuyers and promotes and increases homeownership opportunities for workforce populations. - b.
-WISH Program Guidelines - 1) The homebuyer is a First-Time Homebuyer according to the First-Time Homebuyer definition.
+WISH Program Guidelines - 1) The home buyer is a First-Time Homebuyer according to the First-Time Homebuyer definition. - 2) Home buyers eligible for WISH funds must meet income guidelines, as stated in Section III(A)(3) of this Implementation Plan.